Avid conform

 What is a post-production conform?

-In the digital media post-production environment, a ‘conform’ is the process of taking a low-resolution or ‘offline’ edit and increasing its resolution to the full specification required for delivery.
-Digital films or television programmes, often filmed with a high shooting ratio, are frequently edited at a lower resolution first.
-Films and programmes might also be filmed with a very large and high-quality raster size like 4K or 8K at ProRes4444 or RAW.
-Because some computers and editing systems do not have the memory or storage capacity to edit huge amounts of large raster camera files, transcoding to a lower resolution is often used as a solution to this dilemma.
+In digital media post-production, a conform is the process of taking a low-resolution or offline edit and increasing its resolution to the full specification required for delivery.
+Productions with high shooting ratios often edit at a lower resolution first.
+Films and programmes can also originate from very large, high-quality raster sizes such as 4K or 8K at ProRes4444 or RAW.
+Where computers and editing systems lack the memory or storage capacity to handle large raster camera files efficiently, transcoding to a lower resolution offers a practical solution.

 Shooting ratios